Multi-messenger parameter inference of gravitational-wave and electromagnetic observations of white dwarf binaries: Simulation and Data Analysis Pipeline

 The high-cadence photometry also provides constraints on the orbital inclination.
 While the gravitational-wave recoveries are sensitive to binary orientation such that they range from $0^\circ$ to $180^\circ$, the light curves are not capable of distinguishing between a system facing towards and a system facing away from an observer.
 For this reason, when using our gravitational-wave observations as priors for the electromagnetic analysis, we map the gravitational-wave inclination posteriors onto the interval $0^\circ$ through $90^\circ$ using the rescaling $\iota^\prime = 90^\circ - \left\lvert\, \iota - 90^\circ \,\right\rvert$ where $\iota^\prime$ is the gravitational-wave inclination, $\iota$, mapped onto the $0^\circ$ to $90^\circ$ interval.

 The light curves are sensitive to a number of parameters that the gravitational-wave observations are not.
-For example, in systems undergoing strong ellipsoidal deformation, the light curve observations constrain the binary's mass ratio, $q = \frac{m_2}{m_1}$.
-For this reason, we draw $q$ uniformly from within the range between $0.5$ and $1$.
+For example, in systems undergoing strong ellipsoidal deformation, the light curve observations loosely constrain the binary's mass ratio, $q = \frac{m_2}{m_1}$.
+For this reason, we draw $q$ randomly for each binary from a uniform distribution extending from $0.25$ to $1$.
 Occasionally, this method would yield a mass ratio which causes the primary mass to exceed the Chandrasekhar limit; in these cases, we increase the lower bound for the mass ratio such that the Chandrasekhar limit can't be exceeded.

 The light curves are also sensitive to the scaled radii $r_1$ and $r_2$ of the system.
 To derive these values, we use the system's chirp mass and simulated mass ratio to calculate the individual masses, $m_1$ and $m_2$, from the expressions